 The MIL directories contain more than 600 titles of scanned maps and geospatial data.
 The data in the Public Open Data folder is in the Public Domain and can be used for any purpose.
 UCSB-Only Data is licensed or otherwise restricted data--please check the metadata carefully and speak to an Collaboratory staff member if you have questions regarding the use of this data.

-Many of these folders are NOT described in UCSB Library Search.
+Many of these folders are NOT described in UC Library Search.

 Other pages of interest: